-At June 30, 2022, the second vessel was approximately 95% complete and is forecast to be completed in the third quarter 2022 (previously the second quarter 2022, but delayed due to the aforementioned modifications to the vessel) and the first vessel was approximately 82% complete and is forecast to be completed in the fourth quarter 2022 (previously the third quarter 2022, but delayed due to the aforementioned modifications to the vessel).
-The projects were in a loss position at June 30, 2022 and our reserve for estimated losses was \$1.7 million.
-Our forecast costs and schedule completion dates for the vessels are based on the current vessel design and reflect our best estimates; however, such estimates may be impacted by the successfulness of the modifications to the propulsion system or future challenges with the vessel design deficiencies.
+At September 30, 2022, the second vessel was approximately 96% complete and is forecast to be completed in the fourth quarter 2022 (previously the third quarter 2022, but delayed due to the timing of completion of the aforementioned modifications to the vessel) and the first vessel was approximately 87% complete and is forecast to be completed in the first quarter 2023 (previously the fourth quarter 2022, but delayed due to the aforementioned modifications to the vessel) and the first vessel was approximately 87% complete and is forecast to be completed in the first quarter 2023 (previously the fourth quarter 2022, but delayed due to the aforementioned modifications to the second vessel which will similarly be made to the first vessel).
+The projects were in a loss position at September 30, 2022 and our reserve for estimated losses was \$1.2 million.
+Our forecast costs and schedule completion dates for the vessels are based on the current vessel design and reflect our best estimates; however, such estimates may be impacted by any future challenges with the propulsion system (despite the modifications) or other future challenges with the vessel design deficiencies.
 While we continue to believe such impacts are the responsibility of the customer, we can provide no assurances that we will be successful recovering any future costs incurred associated with the design deficiencies.
-If future craft labor productivity and subcontractor costs differ from our current estimates, we are unable to achieve our progress estimates, our schedules are further extended or we incur additional schedule liquidated damages, the modifications to the propulsion system do not rectify the propulsion system issues, we experience further challenges during sea trials or commissioning of either vessel or other challenges associated with the design deficiencies and are unable to recover associated costs from our customer, the projects would experience further losses.
+If future craft labor productivity and subcontractor costs differ from our current estimates or we are unable to achieve our progress estimates, our schedules are further extended or we incur additional schedule liquidated damages, we experience challenges during sea trials or commissioning of the first vessel, or other challenges associated with the design deficiencies and are unable to recover associated costs from our customer, or we experience challenges during delivery of the vessels, the projects would experience further delays and losses.

-Changes in Estimates for 2021 - For the three and six months ended June 30, 2021, significant changes in estimated margins on projects positively impacted operating results for our Fabrication Division by \$1.9 million, respectively, and negatively impacted operating results for our Shipyard Division by \$0.9 million and \$1.7 million, respectively.
+Changes in Estimates for 2021 - For the three and nine months ended September 30, 2021, significant changes in estimated margins on projects positively impacted operating results for our Fabrication Division by \$1.1 million and \$3.7 million, respectively, and negatively impacted operating results for our Shipyard Division by \$1.3 million and \$3.0 million, respectively.
 The changes in estimates were associated with the following: